WGLab/LIQA2/README.md

 - `--workers`: threads for parallel processing
 - `--coverage_threshod_exon`: coverage threshold for exon discovery as a percent of maximum coverage.
 Default is 0.02, larger values are more conservative

-### 1. Prepare annotation file
-The first step of the LIQA2 pipeline involves generaing annotation files from the reference genome and indexed/tagged BAM files.
-This is done with `--task annotation`.
 Below is a sample command that can be run.

 ```
 python3 src/main_preprocessing.py \